 If I hear even a peep from the child or the adoptives, then I can assure you that an Order of Protection will be associated with this matter.
 I will press charges for harassment.
 I’m sure the kid wouldn’t want that on her record, so there’s her incentive to leave me alone.

 What if my biological daughter wants to meet me?
 I highly doubt that that’s the case, but if it is the case, then I don’t care.
 There is no valid reason for us to meet.
-Even in a situation where I’m needed, the answer would be no. By that I mean if she ever needed bone marrow or other medical things like that where I could help out, I would refuse and just let nature take its course.
-I owe her nothing and she owes me nothing.
+Even in a situation where I’m needed, the answer would be no.

 The one thing that she will never know is that she has a biological half-sister.
-My daughter, the one whom I wanted and acknowledge, thinks she’s an only biological child and I aim to keep her ignorant of knowledge to the contrary.
+My daughter, the one whom I actually raised, wanted and acknowledge, thinks she’s an only biological child and I aim to keep her ignorant of knowledge to the contrary.

 Looking back on it, I regret nothing.
 I never wanted her and I was so glad when the judge finalized the removal of my parental rights.
 It is absolutely possible to get out of child support payments, and I accomplished just that!